owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Transaction Rollback

-For testing strategies of web services, you probably find most people recommend to either truncate test data on each run or to mock out the request and response.
+For testing strategies of web services, most people recommend to either truncate test data on each run or to mock out the request and response.
-These approaches are less ideal since they're either less effective or they are not testing full stack of the web services.
-Would it be possible to rollback transaction created by web services calls, like what Rails's transactional fixture does?
+These approaches are less ideal since they're either less effective or they are not testing full stack of targeted web services.

+Would it be possible to wrap web services calls in a transaction and rollback data after each test, like what Rails's transactional fixture does?

 Of course!
-But first let's try to understand the reasons why making transaction rollback for web service calls is difficult:
+But let's first try to understand why making transaction rollback for web service calls is difficult:

 * Tests and web server are running in two separate threads, web server's